 The tour of the Weiser Homestead is self-guided; however, volunteers are happy to answer any questions and provide additional information upon request.

 Cornwall Iron Furnace (Cornwall, PA)

-America’s most complete charcoal fueled ironmaking complex, the furnace was originally built by Peter Grubb in 1742, underwent extensive renovations in 1856-57 under its subsequent owners, the Coleman family, and closed in 1883.
+Cornwall Furnace is indeed a unique survivor of the early American iron industry.
+Originally built by Peter Grubb in 1742, the furnace underwent extensive renovations in 1856-57 under its subsequent owners, the Coleman family, and closed in 1883.
 It is this mid-19th century ironmaking complex which survives today.
 At Cornwall, furnace, blast equipment, and related buildings still stand as they did over a century ago.
-Here visitors can explore the rambling Gothic Revival buildings where cannons, stoves, and pig iron were cast, and where men labored day and night to satisfy the furnace’s appetite for charcoal, limestone, and iron ore
+Here visitors can explore the rambling Gothic Revival buildings where cannons, stoves, and pig iron were cast, and where men labored day and night to satisfy the furnace’s appetite for charcoal, limestone, and iron ore.

 Daniel Boone Homestead (Birdsboro, PA)

 The Daniel Boone Homestead (DBH) is a historical site in Birdsboro, Pennsylvania that tells the story of Daniel Boone’s youth in Pennsylvania’s Oley Valley and illuminates the daily lives of the region’s 18th-century settlers through the eyes of the Boone, Maugridge and DeTurk families who occupied the site.

 Discover this diverse region that impacted Daniel Boone’s life and PA’s history.
 Join us for hands-on activities, living-history demonstrations, historic tours and more.
 Don't forget to pack your sneakers to carry you along our hiking trails and a lunch to enjoy in one of our picnic areas!

 Visit Drake Well Museum and Park where in 1859 the Drake Well struck oil, launching an industry that has forever shaped our modern world.